troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 ### Verify Example 4.11

 Use the PhET simulation to verify Example 4.11 illustrated in [](#fig:momentumandcm:protonproton).
-Does the perpendicular relationship always result?
+Does the perpendicular relationship for final momenta always result?
 What vector algebra can you employ to calculate this relationship?
 Determine a set of rules for these two dimensional collisions.
 For example, are the final momenta perpendicular
 * if the velocity of the first proton changes?
 * if the second proton has a velocity (be careful, the protons must collide.)?
 * if the first proton collides with the second proton more directly?